Skip to main content

 Thus, the student as a future aerospace engineer, will develop his or her professional career accomplishing some of the above listed capabilities in any of the activities that arise within the aerospace industry.

-This page titled 1.1: Engineering is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by Manuel Soler Arnedo via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.1: Engineering is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by Manuel Soler Arnedo via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?